astianmuchui/power-output-calculator/README.md

 # power-output-calculator
-Calculate the power dissipated by an appliance in watts using its voltage rating and resistance rating.
+The system estimates the theoretical power output of an appliance using its power and resistance rating.

 Screenshot